vekatze/neut/book/src/benchmarks.md

 ## Additional Notes

-I used the following hardware in the tests above:
+I used the following hardware in the above benchmarks:

 | Platform      | Hardware                         |
 | ------------- | -------------------------------- |